AxisCommunications/axis-aws-kinesis-vsp/README.md

 #### Container Build Variables

-Add the image name as a shell variable so that it can be reused:
+Add the IMAGE_NAME as a shell variable so that it can be reused:

 ```sh
 IMAGE_NAME=axisecp/kinesis-video-stream-application
 ```

-Also, add the image tag:
+Also, add the IMAGE_TAG:

 ```sh
 IMAGE_TAG=latest-<armv7hf or aarch64>
 ```

-where the image tag is `latest-armv7hf` for ARTPEC-7 and `latest-aarch64` for ARTPEC-8 devices.
+where the IMAGE_TAG is `latest-armv7hf` for ARTPEC-7 and `latest-aarch64` for
+ARTPEC-8 devices.

 #### Container Runtime Variables